 The Summer Field Fellowship is a program-funded 6 to 8-week professional placement, undertaken anywhere in the world and tied into an online course on professional practice.

 Georgetown’s M.A. in Conflict Resolution is small, specialized, and skill-based.
-Students have the advantages of an active learning community, cutting-edge research faculty, and the top practitioners of the field.
+Students have the advantages of an active learning community and faculty who are cutting-edge academics and the top practitioners of the field.
 Students are also encouraged to take advantage of speakers, events, and workshops both on campus and in Washington, D.C.

 - Introduction to Conflict Resolution Theory